Computershare Trust Company of Canada

 When you visit our websites, information is not collected that could identify you personally unless you choose to provide it.
 You are welcome to browse these sites at any time anonymously, without revealing any personal information about yourself.

 We may share the information we collect via cookies and Google Analytics with our related entities within the Computershare Group including entities located outside of your province within Canada or in countries outside of Canada who assist us in supplying our services including through data storage solutions, back-up services and IT support.
 These entities are generally located in Australia, New Zealand, the United Kingdom and the United States of America.

-Please note that any websites to which our website may be linked may also make use of their own cookies to collect information from you.
+Please note that any websites to which our websites may be linked may also make use of their own cookies to collect information from you.
 Most browsers will automatically accept a cookie, but it may be possible to set your browser to notify you prior to it being sent at which point you can accept or reject it.

 Currently, Computershare does not respond to “Do Not Track” signals from browsers.